 Department of Health, Society, and Behavior

-The Department of Health, Society, and Behavior (DHSB) is comprised of a multifaceted collective of faculty with diverse backgrounds and training.
-The thread which unifies the faculty in this department is that their research, teaching, and practice address the explication of complex pathways linking social contextual factors and health, with an emphasis on health equity research.
-Specifically, the DHSB will be composed of faculty with expertise in health disparities, health equity, social contextual risk factors and health, health behavior, community-based research, biobehavioral health, health communication, and the creation of multi-level interventions.
-The topical areas of emphasis in DHSB are central to and map directly onto the core discipline of public health in the area of the social and behavioral sciences.
-Research and teaching in this department integrate perspectives on health through the lens of the social sciences, utilizing major theoretical perspectives across disciplines in the social sciences order to understand the multiple levels of influence shaping health behavior, health status, and health-relevant interventions.
+The Department of Health, Society, & Behavior (DHSB) is comprised of a multifaceted faculty with diverse backgrounds and training.
+The thread which unifies us is our research, teaching, and practice.
+Each address the complex pathways linking social determinants and health, with an emphasis on health equity.
+The DHSB is composed of faculty with expertise in health disparities, health equity, social determinants of health, community-based research, biobehavioral health, health communication, and health behavior change interventions.
+The topical areas of emphasis in DHSB map directly onto the social and behavioral sciences core disciplinary area of public health.
+Research and teaching in this department integrate empirical and theoretically informed perspectives spanning the social sciences to understand the multiple levels of influence shaping health, health behavior, health status, and health behavior change interventions.

-Faculty provide guidance on curricular and programmatic activities for the M.P.H. emphasis in Sociocultural Diversity and Health.
-Faculty also engage in providing guidance for the Ph.D. in Public Health, with its two concentrations: 1) Global Health and 2) Disease Prevention.
-Both concentrations are administered jointly by the Department of Health, Society, and Behavior, and the Department of Population Health and Disease Prevention.
+Faculty provide guidance and mentoring regarding both curricular and programmatic activities, for the M.P.H. emphasis in Sociocultural Diversity and Health.
+Faculty also mentor students in the Ph.D. in Public Health, with its two concentrations: 1) Global Health and 2) Disease Prevention.
+The PhD degree program is administered jointly by the Department of Health, Society, & Behavior, and the Department of Population Health and Disease Prevention.
 The concentration in Disease Prevention maps most directly onto the expertise and focus of the faculty in the DHSB.